A Bootstrap Multigrid Eigensolver: Numerical Experiments

 \item[(2)] Same setting with (1).
 For the shifted (indefinite) problem \eqref{eq:pb-f-s}, 5 sweeps of Kacmarcz smoother per level is applied using the prolongation of the approximation from previous level as initial guess.

 \item[(3)] BFMG Algorithm \ref{alg:mg-fmg} with shift $\mu = 0$.
 For the unshifted positive definite source problems \eqref{eq:pb-f-aux} of BMG on the $k$-th level, direct solve is used.

 \item[(4)] Same setting with (3).
-In the BMG V-cycle Algorithm \ref{alg:mg-vcycle}, 1 sweep of Gauss-Seidel smoother per level is applied to problem \eqref{eq:pb-f-aux} using the prolongation of the approximation from previous level as initial guess. . \end{itemize}
+In the BMG V-cycle Algorithm \ref{alg:mg-vcycle}, 1 sweep of Gauss-Seidel smoother per level is applied to problem \eqref{eq:pb-f-aux} using the prolongation of the approximations from previous levels as initial guesses. \end{itemize}

 Note that the simplification in (2) and (4) reduces the overall computational cost of the approach significantly.